Michael S. Lee

 Research

-Impact: Throughout my PhD, I published at top AI, machine learning, and robotics conferences (e.g. AAAI, IROS, HRI), workshops (e.g. ICML), and journal (Frontiers in Robotics in AI), and was selected into two doctoral consortiums (AAAI, HRI).
+Impact: Throughout my PhD, I published at top AI, machine learning, and robotics conferences (e.g. AAAI, IROS, HRI), workshops (e.g. ICML), and journals (Frontiers in Robotics and AI, THRI), and was selected into two doctoral consortiums (AAAI, HRI).
 I have also had the fortune of of collaborating with researchers at multiple institutions throughout my PhD (Google Deepmind, UMass Lowell, Tufts, BYU) which led to two joint publications.

 Toward greater transparency (i.e. understandability and predictability) AI behaviors to humans, my research explores how an AI agent may teach its underlying reward function to a human learner using informative demonstrations (i.e. ones that exhibit key tradeoffs in decision making).